Audio-Project-Workgroup/Auto-Tempo-Detection/README.md

 - BTrack
 BTrack is located in the `libs` directory.
 Follow the [instructions](https://github.com/ENOCKMOSETI/BTrack#requirements) to install BTrack's dependencies.

+- BeatNet
+BeatNet is located in the `libs` directory.
+Follow the [instructions](https://github.com/pasquale90/BeatNet/blob/main/onnx/README.md#requirements) to install BeatNet's dependencies. **Important**: *After building the plugin, all DLL files and model weights must be manually copied to the application host's installation directory.
+This is a temporary manual fix due to the current state of development.*

 #### Set the flags for conditional compiling

 The flags currently supported are the following: